 Countdown and Connect Challenge

-There's still time to take part in the Countdown & Connect Challenge to connect or reconnect with other students and with your course, win great prizes, and get inspiration for putting your best foot forward for the rest of the year ahead.
+Take part in the Countdown and Connect Challenge to connect or reconnect with other students and with your course, win great prizes, and get inspiration for putting your best foot forward for the year ahead.

 - Just Eat vouchers to share with your housemates